We may have mastered comparing objects descriptively, but how do we mathematically compare objects?

 Solution: We can express the ratio of chickens to pigs that Aling Bela owns as 4 : 8

 We can write a ratio into its equivalent fractional form.
-We just write the first number as the numerator then write the second number as the denominator.
+We write the first number as the numerator, then the second as the denominator.

-For instance, using our example above about Aling Nena’s chickens and pigs, we can express the ratio of her chickens to her pigs 4 : 8 as 4⁄8.
+For instance, using our example above about Aling Nena’s chickens and pigs, we can express the ratio of her chickens to her pigs (i.e., 4 : 8) as 4⁄8.

-Example 1: For every 4 burgers you will buy, you have to pay PHP 128.
-What is the ratio of the number of burgers bought to the price you have to pay?
+Example 1: For every 4 burgers you buy, you must pay ₱128.
+What is the ratio of the number of burgers bought to the price you must pay?
 Express the ratio in fractional form.

-Solution: We can express the ratio of the number of burgers bought to the price you have to pay as 4 : 128.
+Solution: We can express the ratio of the number of burgers bought to the price you must pay as 4 : 128.
 In fractional form, we can write this as 4⁄128.

 Solution: We can express the ratio of science teachers to math teachers in that public high school as 15 : 10.
 In fractional form, we write it as 15⁄10.

 We have already defined what ratios are.
-However, the ratios that we have tackled in our previous sections pertain to a comparison of a quantity of an object to the quantity of a different object.
+However, the ratios that we tackled in our previous sections pertain to comparing an object’s quantity to a different object’s.

 This time, let us use the ratio to compare a part of a whole to the whole itself.

 The given situation above might ring a bell to you.
 Yes, we can use fractions to show that comparison.
-In particular, fraction 2⁄8 can be expressed into a ratio as 2 : 8
+In particular, fraction 2⁄8 can be expressed as 2 : 8.

 This means that to use the ratio to compare a part of a whole to the whole itself, we can use this format: